-The Ten Most Common Addiction in the US
+The Ten Most Common Addictions in the US

-The Ten Most Common Addiction in the US
+The Ten Most Common Addictions in the US

 Alcohol is a substance that causes intoxication in more settings than other common addictions.
 The selling and consumption of alcohol are legal in most places in the United States, though there are some “dry” counties where alcohol sales are prohibited.
 The active ingredient in alcohol is called ethanol.
 Alcohol addiction can require treatment in a rehab facility.